fergusio/cs109-2015/README.md

 Moving on to the [Lecture 2](https://github.com/khalido/cs109-2015/blob/master/Lectures/02-DataScraping.ipynb) & its [quiz notebook](https://github.com/khalido/cs109-2015/blob/master/Lectures/02-DataScrapingQuizzes.ipynb), this goes through some more pandas and data scraping web pages and parsing them.

-I made a couple of notebooks
+I made a couple of notebooks expand on some of the stuff covered:

 - [movielens notebook for basic pandas](https://github.com/khalido/cs109-2015/blob/master/movielens.ipynb) workflow of downloading a zip file, extracting it and putting into pandas dataframes and doing some q&a
 - [twitter notebook](https://github.com/khalido/cs109-2015/blob/master/twitter.ipynb) - basic usage of twitter api and doing something with tweets